 Technical – Downloading data automatically and processing

 Note for Chrome users: When downloading data from the bulk download, the datasets are in gzip format.
 However, a bug in Chrome stores the file double-gzipped.
 In order to see the data correctly you will have to unzip the file twice.
-More information can be found at this link.

 It is possible to access the datasets through: